|

 and Teenagers-Only classes as well as seperate

-programs for Adults.
-Helping members improve their
+Helping members improve their self-confidence,

-self-confidence, fitness ( and
+fitness ( and

-with regular training goals like training towards
+pursue with regular training goals such as training

-Over the years the Warrington Kickboxing Studio
+Over the years Warrington Kickboxing has raised

 The logo used for Warrington

-Kickboxing Studio is
+Kickboxing is the

-the Wolf and
+Wolf and

 the school is often refered to as the Wolf

-Gym. ( Japanese name
+( Japanese name = Okami-Dojo

-Thai name = Kai Mapa
+or Thai name = Kai

 |